Keep Toddlers Busy While You're Doing Chores

 After containing the child in a safe place, you're now ready to step out of his sight to perform your household duties, but not for too long.

-Here's How to Entertain the Child while You Try to Catch up on Your Housework
+Entertain Your Child While You Try to Catch up on Your Housework

-- 1Turn the television on.This doesn't mean making the TV set a surrogate mother for your child, even if you wish it was possible.
+- 1This doesn't mean making the TV set a surrogate mother for your child, even if you wish it was possible.
 An amusing cartoon will often keep the toddler transfixed on the couch for a brief period.
 Choose age-appropriate movies that you're sure the kid will like, but don't get too comfortable with your momentary independence.
-Check on your toddler from time to time to see if his silence means something else.Advertisement
+Check on your toddler from time to time to see if his silence means something else.Turn on the television.

 - If the toddler doesn't get up on his feet to dance along with you, that's because he's too entertained by your antics.